PhotoPay/photopay-ios/README.md

 - data parsing from payment slips and barcode standards

 PhotoPay is a part of family of SDKs developed by [MicroBlink](http://www.microblink.com) for optical text recognition, barcode scanning, ID document scanning, payment slips and barcodes and many others.

-## SDK download

-To download the SDK, please contact us at sales@microblink.com.

 # Table of contents

 * [Requirements](#requirements)